nicotapio/Expense-Tracker/README.md

 ## Features

-- Add an expense with a name and amount
+- Add an expense with a name, category and amount
 - List all recorded expenses
 - Show the total amount spent
 - Data persistence using a JSON file